ACT Therapy Orlando: Working with Anxiety and Eating Disorders

 There are six core processes of ACT that include the following:

-Values: the qualities an individual chooses to work towards in any given moment.
+• Values: the qualities an individual chooses to work towards at any given moment.
 We all hold values, consciously or unconsciously, that direct our steps.

 Why ACT?

-ACT allows our clients to be who they are, appreciate their emotions for what they are (negative or positive), and it teaches them how to live an authentic and fulfilling life WITH the emotions.
+ACT allows our clients to be who they are, appreciate their emotions for what they are (negative or positive), and teach them how to live an authentic and fulfilling life with their emotions.

 It is helpful to normalize distressful emotions and bring appreciation into the moment.
 Anxiety, sadness, anger, or any other negative emotion is no longer seen as a deficit, but as having a purpose.
 There is something to learn from this emotion rather than pushing it away or ignoring it.

-Our brains are consistently sending out thoughts.
+Our brains consistently send out thoughts.
 It doesn’t stop.
-For an individual struggling with anxiety, their thoughts (specifically the negative ones), begin to depict how they interact and react to the world around them.
+For an individual struggling with anxiety, their thoughts (specifically the negative ones) begin to depict how they interact and react to the world around them.
 They get hooked on the negative thoughts and begin to move away from the things that are important to them (their values).

-How can ACT be helpful for someone that has unhealthy relationship patterns?
+How can ACT be helpful for Someone Who has Unhealthy Relationship Patterns?

 The LOVE Acronym can be used in ACT work and unhealthy relationships.